• Skip to primary navigation

 frying the cilantro and garlic in butter and oil

 Add the chopped molokhia and fry for a few minutes.
-Juice 1 lemon and add the lemon juice to the molokhia.
-Add about 6 to 8 cups of the chicken broth to the molokhia and bring to a boil.
-Simmer for about 15 minutes, while preparing the rice and toppings.
+Juice lemon and add lemon juice to the molokhia.
+Add the chicken broth to the molokhia and bring to a boil.
+Simmer for about 15 minutes while preparing the rice and toppings.
 Adjust the chicken broth quantity to your liking.
-Add 1 teaspoon of allspice, 1 teaspoon of Lebanese seven spices, salt, and pepper.
+Add allspice, Lebanese seven spice, salt, and pepper.

 adding lemon juice